 It was not all that long ago that Alibaba called for "tougher laws, stricter enforcement and stiffer penalties to crack down on purveyors of counterfeit goods in China."
 During a press conference at its headquarters in Hangzhou in February 2017, the Chinese e-commerce giant called China’s existing laws that regulated the intellectual property “ambiguous” and argued that such laws were hampering authorities’ ability to build legal cases against counterfeiters, resulting in a low conviction rate that is “the fundamental reason for the inefficiency in combating counterfeiting and protecting intellectual property.”

-Specifically, the legislation states that e-commerce platforms that do not take appropriate measures to promptly address notice-and-take-down requests from brands (i.e., the formal requests from trademark or copyright holder to the platform’s operator requesting that infringing material be removed).
+Still yet, the law contains language that enables brands and other rights holders to pursue e-commerce operators in connection with intellectual property infringement and counterfeiting.
+This means that e-commerce operators must take appropriate measures to promptly address notice-and-take-down requests from brands (i.e., the formal requests from trademark or copyright holder to the platform’s operator requesting that infringing material be removed).